 For example, if the Cloud App sends out emails to users, then it should be set to “email”.
 If text messages are being sent, then it should be set to “phone number”.
 If there is no such field, it is a good practice to set it to “customer_id”, so that no customer in the database will be messaged twice.

 For example, if you are sending a net promoter score (nps) survey to users through email and if the Unique Sent Identifier is set to email, then if there are multiple user accounts with the same email, it will only send an email to each email address once.
 If this field is set to none, it will send an email to all selected users, which might result in the same email address getting spammed by multiple copies of the same message.

 In addition to preventing spams, setting the Unique Sent Identifier to email will catch users without emails early on and not attempt to send an email to those without email addresses.

-Use the Advanced Settings on the General tab to modify the default headers of the HTTP request.
+Use the Advanced Settings to modify the default headers of the HTTP request.
 The default headers cannot be removed but you can change the value of these headers by adding an HTTP Header key-value pair.
 You can add multiple headers by clicking +HTTP Header.

 The default headers are as follows:

 - User-Agent: Blueshift Webhook 1.0